 The relationship between Presbyterianism and Calvinism

-John Calvin (1509-1564) was leader of the Protestant Reformation in France, though his influence eventually extended into all of Europe, North America, and beyond.
+John Calvin (1509-1564) was the leader of the Protestant Reformation in France, though his influence eventually extended into all of Europe, North America, and beyond.
 His most well-known theological teaching is found in his classic work, The Institutes of the Christian Religion.

 Presbyterianism: The name “Presbyterian” describes a form of church government.
 People sometimes use the term broadly today to describe a theological system or an individual member of a church in the tradition, yet the definition of the word refers to ecclesiastical governance.

 The foundational conviction of Presbyterian church governance is that elders are to be representatives of the church who serve in a ranked structure.
 Presbyterian governance is often contrasted with congregationalism and episcopalianism.
 Presbyterian regional governance is generally organized as: